diagrams/diagrams-doc/manual/diagrams-manual.rst

 .. _MathJax: http://www.mathjax.org/

 This user manual is still under construction.
-Content that has yet to be written is noted by a light red box with a "document" icon on the right hand side, like this:
+Content that has yet to be written is noted by a light blue box with a "document" icon on the right hand side, like this:

 .. container:: todo